Blue Origin postpones Star Trek-famed William Shatner's spaceflight

-San Francisco, Oct 11 (IANS) Jeff Bezos-owned aerospace company Blue Origin has announced to delay Tuesday's flight to send William Shatner, the man a generation has grown up seeing playing the grim-faced Captain James T Kirk in the sci-fi series 'Star Trek', by a day owing to bad weather.
+San Francisco: Jeff Bezos-owned aerospace company Blue Origin has announced to delay Tuesday's flight to send William Shatner, the man a generation has grown up seeing playing the grim-faced Captain James T Kirk in the sci-fi series 'Star Trek', by a day owing to bad weather.

 The flight of the company's New Shepard spacecraft is now scheduled for 9.30 a.m.
 (7 p.m.
 India time) on Wednesday from Blue Origin's Launch Site One in Texas.